wellyshen/react-cool-starter/README.md

 ### Typescript

-[Typescript](https://www.typescriptlang.org/) is a typed superset of JavaScript.
+[Typescript](https://www.typescriptlang.org/) is a typed super-set of JavaScript.
 It's getting more and more popular in the Front-end world.
 And being widely used by many libraries.
 If you are new to Typescript, you can check out its document [here](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes.html).

 Typescript has been integrated with our application to bring the following benefits: